Loan Repayment for Healthcare Professionals in Louisiana

 Applicants must provide lender information and a copy of loan statement(s) with current balance along with their application.
 The most current principle balance of each educational loan should be determined as accurately as possible and reported by the applicant on the application form.
 The applicant should not include loans that have been paid off.
 It must include the name and account number of the applicant generated by the loan institution.

 Program participants may select from their qualifying loans those they wish to have included for repayment by the program, based on what they consider most advantageous.
 If an applicant has consolidated or refinanced loans, the applicant must provide a copy of the original loan documentation to establish the educational purpose and contemporaneous nature of such loans.
 If an eligible educational loan is consolidated or refinanced with any debt other than another eligible educational loan of the applicant, no portion of the consolidated or refinanced loan will be eligible for loan repayment.

 To enhance the provision of the healthcare services, the program will repay the governmental or commercial educational loans obtained by the health professional for:

-- Government and commercial loans for actual costs paid for tuition related to the undergraduate or graduate education of the participant leading to a degree in the health profession in which the participant will satisfy his/her SLRP service commitment;
+- Government and commercial loans for actual costs paid for tuition related to the undergraduate or graduate education of the participant leading to a degree in the health profession in which the participant will satisfy their SLRP service commitment.

 - Other reasonable educational expenses required by the health professional school, including fees, books, and laboratory expenses, incurred by the participant.
 Note: Reasonable educational expenses are the costs of education, exclusive of tuition, such as fees, books, supplies, clinical travel, educational equipment, and materials, which do not exceed the school’s estimated standard student budget for educational expenses for the participant’s degree program and for the year(s) of that participant’s enrollment.